Prefab vs. Modular Building: What is the Difference?

 By Rose Morrison, managing editor of Renovated

 People often speak about prefabricated and modular buildings in the same breath, but they’re not identical.
-Both options are creative solutions to alleviate housing burdens and make construction more sustainable.
+Both options are creative solutions to alleviate housing burdens and, in the right circumstances, make construction more sustainable.

-Comparing and contrasting these techniques is necessary to unlock what might be best for you and your loved ones depending on your lifestyles, priorities and budget.
+Comparing and contrasting these techniques is necessary to unlock what might be best for you and your loved ones depending on your lifestyle, priorities, and budget.

 This article is part of a series on: Modular Construction.